janwilmake/forgithub.dashboard/README.md

 ✅ It's important that people can login from anywhere on uithub, to the came redirect uri, and then land back where they were.
 This helps not having to create soooo many clients.
 Let's confirm this is doable.
 Added possibility for passing redirect_uri

-To proof this works, try it at `uithub.cf` in production and ensure it actually redirects to `dashboard.uithub.com/callback` after logging in so we can use the same client.
+✅ To proof this works, try it at `uithub.cf` in production and ensure it actually redirects to `dashboard.uithub.com/callback` after logging in so we can use the same client.

-`COOKIE_DOMAIN_SHARING=true` should be a configurable param.
+✅ `COOKIE_DOMAIN_SHARING=true` should be a configurable param.

-See what happens if a user has disabled cookies (maybe in private its even default).
-Can they still login? if not, should be notified about it.

-Login should just require `user:email` and in dashboard show warning and request to also see private repos.
+✅ Login should just require `user:email`

+In dashboard show warning and request to also see private repos if scope didn't include it yet
-Upon login we can probably get the most wide scope we have access to with our client for the user.
-If it's wider than most recenltly requested, that's good to know and store in the cookie.

 Auth idea: Redirect 401 to `/login?redirect_uri=CURRENT` (which could redirect to site to callback and back to where i was). never problems logging in anymore!
 Wow!